mariorod98/ObsidianVault/Other files/Interview questions.md

 ### How do you ensure you write quality code?

-### How do you approach debugging an AI algorithm when it's not performing as expected.
+### How do you approach debugging an AI algorithm when it's not performing as expected?

+### Can you give an example of how have you optimized an AI algorithm to improve its performance?

 ### What are your plans for the near future?
 And far future?